emacsmirror/tomlparse/README.md

 So far, the [TOML tree-sitter
 gramar](https://github.com/tree-sitter-grammars/tree-sitter-toml) only supports
 TOML 1.0.0.
 So all the things only allowed in TOML 1.1.x are not supported by this package.
-They will be supported as soon as the tree-sitter grammar supports them.
+They will be supported as soon as the Tree-sitter grammar supports them.

-The read functions read all the example of the [toml spec](https://toml.io/en/v1.0.0) correctly.
+The read functions read all the example of the [TOML spec](https://toml.io/en/v1.0.0) correctly.
 There are a couple of valid test files in [toml-test](https://github.com/toml-lang/toml-test) that are no correctly read in or not read in at all.
 These are either TOML 1.1.x features